wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 *   (1) Subject to the provisions of this Act, a society may change its name by special resolution.

-    (2) If, through inadvertence or otherwise, a society at its first registration under this Act or on its registration in a new name is registered in a name which is in contravention of [section 21][34], or of any enactment, other than this Act, relating to restrictions on the use of any name, the society shall, within a period of 6 weeks from the date of its being required by the Registrar to do so, or within such further period as he may allow, change its name by resolution to a name that is not in contravention as aforesaid.
+    (2) If, through inadvertence or otherwise, a society at its first registration under this Act or on its registration in a new name is registered in a name which is in contravention of [section 21][34], or of any enactment, other than this Act, relating to restrictions on the use of any name, the society shall, within a period of 6 weeks from the date of its being required by the Registrar to do so, or within such further period as he or she may allow, change its name by resolution to a name that is not in contravention as aforesaid.

     (3) The society shall give notice in writing of any such change to the Registrar for registration within 14 days after the passing of the special resolution or resolution, as the case may be.

-    (4) On receipt of the notice the Registrar shall, unless in his opinion the new name is undesirable, register the new name.
+    (4) On receipt of the notice the Registrar shall, unless in his or her opinion the new name is undesirable, register the new name.

     (5) \[Repealed\]